kc-king-af/188-Comm-Docs/README.md

 # 188-Comm-Docs
-Thin thread SOP repository test as proof of concept
+Thin thread policy repository test as proof of concept for a VCS.

+It also is serving as temporary storage of industry standard best practices and training documents.